Efficient Stable Population Protocols for Parity and Beyond: The Congruence Problem

 \end{proof}

-\section{The Congruence problem}
+\section{The Congruence Problem}

 In this section, we show how our solution to the parity problem naturally extends to deciding congruences modulo any integer $m$.
 The main challenge is constructing a polynomial-time silent protocol for the general congruence problem.
 We chose not to adapt the succinct congruence protocol from Czerner et al.~\cite{DBLP:journals/jcss/CzernerGHE24}, as it remains unclear whether this protocol is silent.
-Font shape `T1/lmr/m/scit' undefinedOur fast congruence protocol follows the same structure as in the parity case.
+Our fast congruence protocol follows the same structure as in the parity case.